This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 These cereals are much safer than raisin-containing ones.

-Remember to keep portions small and always check with your vet before introducing new foods into your dog’s diet.
+When introducing new fruits like honeydew and cantaloupe, remember to keep portions small and always check with your vet before introducing new foods into your dog’s diet.

 Your pooch’s health comes first!